FAQ: Questions about LPCC Internship

 Do I take exams before my internship?

-Effective January 1, 2014, you will be required to pass the California LPCC Law and Ethics Exam during your first year of internship and when you have completed your supervised hours, you will apply to take the National Clinical Mental Health Counselor Exam (NCMHCE).
-Interns registered before January 2014, will have a full year to take the Law and Ethics Exam, beginning January 1, 2014.
+Currently, interns take both the Law & Ethics Exam and the NCMHCE at the completion of their supervised practice.
+Effective January 1, 2016, interns will be required to pass the California LPCC Law and Ethics Exam during their first year of internship.
+When they have completed their supervised hours, they will apply to take the National Clinical Mental Health Counselor Exam (NCMHCE).

 My husband is a psychologist, can he supervise me?